vuetifyjs/nuxt-module/docs/guide/features/icons/svg-icons.md

 ## Font Awesome

-You only need to add `@fortawesome/fontawesome-svg-core`, `@fortawesome/vue-fontawesome` and `@fortawesome/free-solid-svg-icons` dependencies to your project and configure the default set:
+Add the `@fortawesome/fontawesome-svg-core`, `@fortawesome/vue-fontawesome`, and `@fortawesome/free-solid-svg-icons` dependencies to your project and configure the default set:
 ::: code-group

 ```ts [nuxt.config.ts]